supallm/supallm/README.md

 - Backend in Golang is stateless, horizontally scalable and highly-available.
 - Our runners pull jobs from a Redis Queue and run code execution in a sandboxed environment.
 - Our frontend is built with Next.js and TypeScript.

+## 🔒 Security

+- Code is compiled and run in a sandboxed environment using the great [nsjail](https://github.com/google/nsjail) project by Google.
+- All sensitive data is encrypted and never shared in the logs.

 ## 📈 Performance